 It was a huge advantage—and the strategy worked.
 Several of our clients landed large grants or were able to accelerate multi-year projects because they had work ready to go.
 We’re seeing that again right now, with several quick deadlines imposed by the FAA to open bids and execute grants.
 All this helps the FAA program managers do their jobs and spend the funding.

-Last year, projects were stopped at some facilities because of uncertainty over traffic levels and funding.
-Looking at construction and materials costs in 2021, we know there is a pent-up demand that’s already beginning to take hold.
-When it’s fully realized, construction costs will go up even further and contractors won’t be as available.
-Strategists will go ahead and put projects out to bid while contractors are aggressive and costs are lower.
+Last year projects were stopped at some facilities because of uncertainty over traffic levels and funding.
+Looking at construction and materials cost projections for 2021, we know there is a pent-up demand that’s going to unleash at some point.
+When that happens, construction costs will go up even further and contractors won’t be as available.
+Strategists will go ahead and put projects out to bid while contractors are hungry and costs are lower.
 In addition, while traffic counts are depressed, an airport can knock out a project much faster and with less disruption.

 Where has Garver successfully helped expedite projects during the pandemic?

 At Dallas Love Field, Southwest Airlines experienced a significant decrease in operations.
-Our design team, the airport, and Southwest took advantage of a difficult situation and partnered to close five gates near the project area to allow multiple phases of construction to occur earlier than planned, while increasing the available work area.
-Using that low-traffic period to move our client’s project forward resulted in the project being completed faster and under budget in the face of a global pandemic.
+Our design team, the airport, and Southwest took advantage of a difficult situation and partnered by closing five gates near the project area to allow multiple phases of construction to occur earlier than planned, while increasing the available work area.
+Using that low-traffic period to move our client’s project forward resulted in the project being completed faster and under budget in the face of a global pandemic

 To learn more about how Garver's Aviation Team can help you, contact Mike today.